willgeary/willgeary.github.io/_posts/2016-05-18-when-does-crime-happen-in-new-york-city.markdown

 ![fig1]({{ site.url }}/assets/2016-05-18-fig2.png)

-It appears that burgarly and grand larceny tick upwards at 3pm, right when New York City schools are getting out.
+It appears that there are peaks around midnight and noon.
+There are also peaks around 8am and 3pm.
+This happens to be approximately when school starts and gets out in New York.

 Is it possible that school getting out is responsible for higher crime rates?
 Let's dig deeper to find out.

+Let's segment school days from non-school days to tease out the effect of school hours on crime rates.
+Specifically, categorize each day as a school day, summer vacation, weekday holiday or weekend day.
+To pinpoint the weekday holidays I referred to this NYC school calendar.

+PROBLEM: Only the 2015-2016 academic calendar is available here.
+So, I make the obviously flawed assumption that the academic recesses and holidays occurred on the same dates in 2006 through 2014 as they did in 2015.
+Ben also created his school 'vacation weekday' sub- data set.
+It's unclear exactly how he made it, so I'll make this assumption for now and move forward with the analysis and ask him :) .

 ## Do crime rates increase when school gets out?
 In order to tease out crime trends on school days, I want to categorize each day from 2006 to 2015 as either a 1) School Day, 2) Weekday Holiday, 3) Weekend or 4) Summer Vacation.